 NetCrunch allows you to analyze traffic using various criteria such as

-The traffic can be analyzed for all nodes or for any group of nodes defined through Atlas View.
+The traffic can be analyzed for all nodes or any group of nodes defined through Atlas View.
 NetCrunch can also collect summary performance data for each traffic category.

 @@img:flow-analytics.png NetCrunch Flow Analyzer

 NetCrunch also shows real-time flow statistics for each node.
 Flows Status shows both summary traffic of the node and trend in the last hour.

-The program allows setting thresholds on various metrics such as a number of packets or bytes being transmitted in the time unit.
+The program allows setting thresholds on various metrics such as the number of packets or bytes being transmitted in the time unit.

 @@img:node-flows.png NetCrunch Node Flow Status